-VADOC Operating Procedure 030.4 states in part that; Substantiated allegations of conduct that appears to be criminal shall be referred for prosecution.
+VADOC Operating Procedure 030.4 states in part that; "Substantiated allegations of conduct that appears to be criminal shall be referred for prosecution."

 The facility provided a memo stating that no PREA investigation case during this audit period was referred to the Commonwealth Attorney's Office.
-The PREA investigator stated that she would refer the case for prosecution at the conclusion of the investigation.
+The PREA Investigator stated that he would refer the case for prosecution at the conclusion of the investigation.